 An array of experimental facilities, therefore, aims to measure neutrino cross sections at high energies.
 For example, the IceCube Neutrino Observatory is capable of detecting high-energy neutrinos with its unique instrumental volume of about 1 km$^3$ within the Antarctic ice sheet~\cite{IceCube:2003llu}.
-Other neutrino telescopes under development with complementary reach include IceCube-Gen2~\cite{vanSanten:2017chb}, KM3NeT~\cite{KM3Net:2016zxf}, Baikal-GVD~\cite{Avrorin:2011zzc}, P-ONE~\cite{P-ONE:2020ljt}, and TRIDENT~\cite{Ye:2022vbk}.
-The neutrino DIS cross sections are essential inputs to the modeling of the detection of high-energy neutrinos as well as their propagation through the earth, and directly impact the extracted flux of astrophysical neutrinos with energies of about $10^{4}$ GeV to $10^7$ GeV~\cite{IceCube:2017roe,IceCube:2020rnc} as well as output of earth tomography~\cite{Donini:2018tsg}.
-We may expect the observed neutrino energies extended by a few orders of magnitudes due to large exposure from the next generation of neutrino telescopes.
+Other neutrino observatories under development with complementary reach include IceCube-Gen2~\cite{vanSanten:2017chb}, KM3NeT~\cite{KM3Net:2016zxf}, Baikal-GVD~\cite{Avrorin:2011zzc}, GRAND~\cite{GRAND:2018iaj}, POEMMA~\cite{Olinto:2017xbi}, P-ONE~\cite{P-ONE:2020ljt} and TRIDENT~\cite{Ye:2022vbk}.
+As pointed by Ref.~\cite{Denton:2020jft}, the proposed and/or under-construction GRAND~\cite{GRAND:2018iaj} and POEMMA~\cite{Olinto:2017xbi} facilities have the opportunity to measure the $\nu_\tau$-nucleon cross section with neutrino energies up to $E_\nu\sim10^{9}~\GeV$.
+Meanwhile, the neutrino DIS cross sections are essential inputs to the modeling of the detection of high-energy neutrinos as well as their propagation through the earth, and directly impact the IceCube's extracted flux of astrophysical neutrinos with energies of about $10^{4}$ GeV to $10^7$ GeV~\cite{IceCube:2017roe,IceCube:2020rnc} as well as output of earth tomography~\cite{Donini:2018tsg}.
+We may expect the observed neutrino energies extended by a few orders of magnitudes due to large exposure from the next generation of neutrino observatories.
 More interestingly, at IceCube one can also independently extract the total cross sections using earth absorption~\cite{IceCube:2017roe} or even differential cross sections in elasticity~\cite{IceCube:2018pgc} in neutrino DIS though with large uncertainties.
-We also note the recently proposed FASER (ForwArd Search ExpeRiment) program~\cite{Feng:2017uoz,FASER:2018bac} as well as other Forward Physics Facilities (FPFs)~\cite{Anchordoqui:2021ghd,Feng:2022inv} at the LHC, which can potentially fill the gap between neutrino energies measured at IceCube and fixed-target experiments.
+See Refs.~\cite{Valera:2022ylt,Valera:2022wmu} for various systematic analyses, in particular the one from the astrophysical neutrino flux.
+We also note the recently proposed FASER (ForwArd Search ExpeRiment) program~\cite{Feng:2017uoz,FASER:2018bac} as well as other experiments at the Forward Physics Facility (FPF)~\cite{Anchordoqui:2021ghd,Feng:2022inv} at the LHC, which can potentially fill the gap between neutrino energies measured at IceCube and fixed-target experiments.